cmlykke/rime-liuma/instructions/TUTORIAL.md

 For a RIME system, this means that there should be no more than 9 common characters that share the same code.
-Third, the maximum number of keystrokes needed to write a character should be low, preferably no more than 4-5 like with Wubi and Cangjie.
+Third, the maximum number of keystrokes needed to write a character should be low, preferably no more than 4 like with Wubi and Zhengma.

 Liuma attempt to solve this by having each key write two strokes.
 All characters can be broken up into a list of 5 strokes: